-In these scenarios we move beyond technical demonstration and into creating prototypes show-casing the value of the IoT search engine in the domains we are addressing.
+In these scenarios we move beyond hypothetical technical demonstration and into prototypes in the live test-beds show-casing the value of the IoT search engine in the domains we are addressing.

-Scenarios have been used in two phases to illustrate potential uses of the IoTCrawler framework and with the purpose of extracting technical and non-technical requirements, that will provide the basis for evaluating the results of the project.
+Scenarios have been used in two phases to illustrate potential use of the IoTCrawler framework and providing realistic technical and non-technical requirements, that will provide the basis for evaluating the results of the project.

 For a full presentation of the scenarios download the presentation here.